swcarpentry/git-novice/episodes/04-changes.md

 the current [change set](reference.html#change-set) but not yet committed.

-> ## Staging area
+> ## Staging Area
-> If you think of Git as taking snapshots of changes over the life of a
+>
-> project,
+> If you think of Git as taking snapshots of changes over the life of a project,
 > `git add` specifies *what* will go in a snapshot
 > (putting things in the staging area),
 > and `git commit` then *actually takes* the snapshot, and